karthikbhat/karthikbhat.github.io/index.md

 ### Recent Work

 * I co-founded a company to make it easy for developers and enterprises to encrypt, protect and manage [customer Identity data](https://www.linkedin.com/pulse/world-needs-encrypted-identity-manager-now-karthik-bhat/).
-* Based on the tech outlined in this [RepoSe system](https://github.com/karthikbhat/RepoSe/blob/master/RepoSe_Paper.pdf) whitepaper.
+* Based on the tech outlined in this [RepoSe system (Part 1)](https://github.com/karthikbhat/RepoSe/blob/master/RepoSe_Paper.pdf) whitepaper.

 ### Ask me about
+(in no particular order)

 * Data Centric Security and User Centric Privacy

-* Protecting sensitive data (Files, Emails, Keys, records in a DB, or entire Databases)
+* Protecting sensitive data (Files, Identities, Emails, Keys, records in a DB, or entire Databases)

 * Building Developer Platforms, Developer communities and DevRel Programs - especially in privacy and security space.

-* Identity and Access Management
+* Identity and Access Management (and next-gen User-centric Identity solutions)

-* DevSecOps, Secure SDLC, Defense Driven Development, and building security from the ground up
+* DevSecOps, Secure SDLC, [Defense Driven Development](https://www.slideshare.net/KarthikBhat17/software-development-in-the-age-of-breaches), and building security from the ground up

-* Leading high performing engineering Orgs
+* Leading high performance engineering orgs